 When an accident causes Dr. McCoy to go temporarily insane, he escapes to a strange planet.
 There, the search party discovers a device left by a superior, vanished civilization, a time portal that plays the history of Earth for them - but then Bones jumps through it into the past, causing a change in history important enough to make the Enterprise vanish.
-Kirk and Spock, who fortunately made a tricorder recording, must attempt to go through to just before McCoy's arrival and stop him from changing history in the US during the Great Depression, where they have no advanced technology available.
-Written by
+Kirk and Spock, who fortunately made a tricorder recording, must attempt to go through to just before McCoy's arrival and stop him from changing history in the United States during the Great Depression, where they have no advanced technology available.

 Did You Know?

 After Kirk and Spock talk about the "flop", the scene changes to a street view, where a kosher meat store, with a conspicuously large Star of David on its front, is displayed in the center of the scene.
 This is one of the very few times a human (Earth) religious symbol is displayed in this series.
 See more

 About 6 minutes in Uhura uses her communicator and part of it is flipped open much too wide as she talks into it.
 Later, at about 10 minutes, she uses it again and it is flipped open normally.
 See more

 Spock...
 I believe...
 I'm in love with Edith Keeler.